 Between science & alchemy

-If the paste stings the tongue it means the soap needs another rinse in pure water.
+If the paste stings your tongue, the soap needs a final wash with pure water.

+Between science & alchemy